horvbalint/robogo/README.md

 <br></br>
 <a name="servicesSection"></a>
 ## Services
 Services are just like normal express.js routes that are registered automatically by and can be reached through robogo.
-Every services functions can be reached with both GET and POST methods, depending on which robogo route was used when calling it.
+Every service's functions can be reached with both GET and POST methods, depending on which robogo route was used when calling it.

 Services are created by creating separate .js files that are containing one or more service functions.
 These files should export an object containing the service functions of the service.
-Service files should then be put in a single folder and this folder should be registered in robogo by giving the path of it to the constructors 'ServiceDir' parameter.
+Service files should then be put in a single folder and this folder should be registered in robogo by giving the path of it to the constructor as the 'ServiceDir' parameter.

 Service functions are identified and called by providing their service name (name of the .js file they are in) and their function name.
 All service functions must return a Promise whose resolved value will be sent back as a response to the client.
 Rejecting the Promise will send the rejected error back to the client, with a status code of 500.
 Service functions can use three parameters, that are in order:
   * **req**: Request object (from Express.js)